Crawl Optimization

 “Crawl my site focusing on the blog section first”

-The agent prioritizes that section's pages within your plan limit.
+The agent prioritizes that section's pages within the current crawl coverage.

-For large sites on Pro, consider temporarily pruning your sitemap to a specific section (e.g., only /docs/ URLs) when you need deep analysis of that area.
+For large sites, consider temporarily pruning your sitemap to a specific section (e.g., only /docs/ URLs) when you need the agent to do deep analysis of that area.

 When to Re-Crawl